replugged-org/guide/docs/plugins/settings.md

 );
 ```

-## Interacting with settings manager
+## Interacting with the settings manager

 The settings manager functions similar to a JavaScript `Map`, but has some extra functionality.